-For the past three school years, William Bick Primary School teacher Tina Brink has changed her approach to math instruction.
+For the past three school years, kindergarten teacher Tina Brink has changed her approach to math instruction.
 Instead of telling her students how to do it, Brink allows kids to explore and “to find out that one plus one equals two.”

 The strategy is based on a teaching method called Improving Mathematical Practices and Classroom Teaching (IMPACT) and is being implemented by first and second-grade teachers as well.

 “It really has made a difference in how our kids see math,” Brink said.

 The method was developed by a statewide group of mathematics educators and is managed by the Teaching & Learning Collaborative.
 The collaborative partners with universities, districts and educational service centers to train teachers and offer IMPACT in schools.